renegadeandy/xDripAPS/README.md

 **Additions by Andy Armstrong making version 2** 1/Added checking for API_SECRET and won't start unless this, or API_SECRET_xDripAPS environment variable is set 2/Added support for second environment variable API_SECRET_xDripAPS to allow for compatibility to run xDripAPS when OpenAPS users are using token based authentication with their API_SECRET value for Nightscout, and would like to be able to use the basic environment variable based password for their xDrip+ integration with xDripAPS.
+If API_SECRET_xDripAPS is defined, we will use that for authentication instead of API_SECRET.
 3/Added error output when api-secret header isn't sent instead of just letting the program return a 500 4/Changed header from Api_Secret to api-secret as xDrip+ doesn't send Api_Secret anymore and therefore this update makes the loop work again when using the latest version of xDrip.
 5/Added a persisted log file for xDripAPS.
 Each log will be 2 megabytes and there is a 2 file rollover scheme, meaning at maximum there will be a current working log, and 2 historical log files, to be able to track a sensible amount of historical logs to assist with problem determination.